Archive Best Phones Without Social Media to Buy for Your Kid

 Nokia 800 Tough: Best Battery Life

 This rugged candy bar is a good option if you have a more active kid.
-Nokia 800 Tough has an IP68 rating and its body is covered in shock-absorbent rubber, which means it’s practically impossible to break.
-The battery on this one lasts up to six weeks on standby, but that’s to be expected of a basic phone with a tiny low-resolution screen.
-It also supports voice commands on Google Assistant, which makes working with much easier.
+Nokia 800 Tough has an IP68 rating and its body is covered in shock-absorbent rubber.
+This means it’s practically impossible to break.
+The battery on this one lasts up to six weeks on standby, which is expected from a basic phone with a tiny low-resolution screen.
+It also supports voice commands on Google Assistant, which makes working with it much easier.

 Like many of the best phones without social media, this phone operates on KaiOS.
 Also, it supports 4G LTE internet connectivity.
-Your child can have access to Google Maps on this one, so you won’t have to worry about their getting lost when going places.
+Your child can use Google Maps to find their way and you won’t have to worry about them getting lost.
 However, keep in mind that although it’s a feature phone, WhatsApp and Facebook come preinstalled on it.
+So, if you’re looking for a dumb phone with Whatsapp and maps, this one is for you.
 The price tag might keep you from picking this phone though, almost $220 can be a bit steep for a basic phone.

 Pros: